0xInstrumentarium/SpotifyAsInput/README.md

 3. Open 'pavucontrol' (Volume Control).
 4. Go to the 'Playback' tab and locate Spotify.
 5. Change Spotify's output to '$VIRTUAL_SINK_DESCRIPTION'.
-6. In whatever voice application , select 'Spotify Virtual Mic' as your *Music Input*
+6. In whatever voice application , select 'Spotify Virtual Mic' as your Microphone

 If you wish to talk in Discord etc. make sure you are using your actual microphone instead.